Aalok-Git/Python_Projects/README.md

-This repo is dedicated to practice the basic concepts of data science
+### This repo is dedicated to practising the basic concepts of data science